Birth Mom Questions: What Kind of Adoption Is Best – Open, Closed, Semi-Open?

 There are several key differences between a closed and open adoption that are worth considering before you make your choice.

-Unlike a closed adoption, there is some level of communication between the birth family and adoptive family with open adoption.
+Unlike a closed adoption, there is some level of communication between the birth family and adoptive family with an open adoption.
 Some examples of this communication include the following:

 - Writing and sending letters